tomasbasham/ratelimit/README.rst

             raise Exception('API response: {}'.format(response.status_code))
         return response

-This function will not be able to make more then 15 API call within a 15 minute time period.
+This function will not be able to make more than 15 API calls within a 15 minute time period.

-The arguments passed into the decorator describe the number of function invocation allowed over a specified time period (in seconds).
+The arguments passed into the decorator describe the number of function invocations allowed over a specified time period (in seconds).
 If no time period is specified then it defaults to 15 minutes (the time window imposed by Twitter).

 If a decorated function is called more times than that allowed within the specified time period then a ``ratelimit.RateLimitException`` is raised.
-This may be used to implement a retry strategy such as an `expoential backoff
+This may be used to implement a retry strategy such as an `exponential backoff
 <https://pypi.org/project/backoff/>`_

 .. code:: python